 For information, we have a facility on the phone lines that encourage customers to keep their place in the queue, without physically having to hold on to the call – our system automatically dials you back when it’s your turn, so please do select this option wherever possible.

-We'll continue to carry out essential safety works; things like gas servicing, gas safety checks and electrical testing.
+We have continued to carry out essential safety works; things like gas servicing, gas safety checks and electrical testing.
 These checks ensure that you and your household are safe.

 We understand that coronavirus will impact many households and this will be a really difficult and worrying time for some.
-We will of course continue to support customers to improve and manage their financial position and will work with customers to set up affordable payment plans, claim benefits, access much needed welfare benefits, debt and other support.
+We’ll of course continue to support customers to improve and manage their financial position and will work with customers to set up affordable payment plans, claim benefits, access much needed welfare benefits, debt and other support.

 We are proud of the work we do to support customers and will continue to do this through these challenging times – please do get in touch if you think we can help.